-If a student becomes too ill to remain in class, we will recommend that someone pick up your child.
-This is why it is so important that we have an updated, working phone number on the emergency card to reach you.
-The school has a full-time nurse on duty to assist in the clinic, which is an emergency station and is not equipped to take care of serious illness.
+Our school is fortunate do have a full-time nurse.
+If a student becomes too ill to remain in class, they will be sent to the clinic, and the nurse will call for someone to pick up your child.
+This is why it is so important that we have an updated, working phone number(s) on the emergency card to reach you.
 If your child has vomited before school or is running a fever, please keep him or her at home.
+A child must be fever and vomit free for 24 hours before returning to school.